emotion-js/emotion/docs/introduction.md

 - Theming works out of the box.

-- ESlint plugins available to ensure proper patterns and configuration are set.
+- ESLint plugins available to ensure proper patterns and configuration are set.

 **[`@emotion/core` css prop documentation](/docs/css-prop.md)**